-The controversial Netflix series "Thirteen Reasons Why" has brought the issues of sexual assault, cyberbullying, and suicide to millions of young viewers.
-But it's upset many in the mental health field, who feel the show glorifies suicide.
-That has sparked a renewed conversation about these topics and the best way to present them, especially in an age when shows and images can go viral before parents can tune in.
+Our listeners voted for their favorite 2017 episodes of The Exchange.
+Today, it's our conversation about the controversial Netflix series "Thirteen Reasons Why," which brought the issues of sexual assault, cyberbullying, and suicide to millions of young viewers.
+But it upset many in the mental health field, concened that the show glorifies suicide.
+That sparked a renewed conversation about these topics and the best way to present them, especially in an age when shows and images can go viral before parents can tune in.

 - Katie Eng - A recent Syracuse University graduate, she made a suicide attempt at the beginning of her freshman year of high school.

 - Sharon Eng - Katie's mother and a CONNECT trainer.
 She speaks to groups about keeping kids safe and de-stigmatizing suicide.